astronomer/airflow-guides/guides/airflow-redshift.md

 ## Using the RedshiftToS3Operator

-The [RedshiftToS3Operator](https://registry.astronomer.io/providers/amazon/modules/redshifttos3operator) executes an `UNLOAD` command to s3 as a CSV with headers.
+The [RedshiftToS3Operator](https://registry.astronomer.io/providers/amazon/modules/redshifttos3operator) executes an `UNLOAD` command to s3 as a CSV with headers. `UNLOAD` automatically creates encrypted files using Amazon S3 server-side encryption (SSE).
+There are various use cases for using the `UNLOAD` command.
+Some of the more common ones include:

+- Archiving old data that is no longer needed in your Redshift Cluster
+- Sharing the results of query data without granting access to Redshift
+- Saving the result of query data into S3 to analyze it with BI tools or use it in an ML pipeline

 ```python
 from datetime import datetime